fredcons/reuters2elasticsearch/README.md

 ## Prequisites

 The (now defunct) hpricot gem should be installed

-## Usage

-- Put the reuters dataset .sgm files in the same folder than this project
+Put the reuters dataset .sgm files in the same folder than this project

-## reuters2elasticsearch
+## Usage : reuters2elasticsearch

 ```
 ruby reuters2elasticsearch.rb